-Heads 14 and 21 oblige an employee to make a statutory declaration as part of their application under the Employer Deemed Insolvent Application and Historical Employer Deemed Insolvent Application respectively.
+Section 7(a) of the Bill obliges an employee to make a statutory declaration as part of their application under the Deemed Insolvent process and Historical Deemed Insolvent process.
 This is because certain debts operate on the basis of an employee's self-declaration (supported by relevant evidence such as a contract of employment or payslips).
 A statutory declaration is required to ensure any claim made is fully accurate and truthful, and to provide certain penalties for false statements.
-This will help mitigate the risk of inappropriate expenditure from the SIF.
+This will help mitigate the risk of false or misleading claims giving rise to inappropriate expenditure from the SIF.

-Under law, it is an offence to make a false statement in a statutory declaration.14 The penalty for this offence is:
+Under law, it is an offence to make a false statement in a statutory declaration.13 The penalty for this offence is:

-- on summary conviction, to a class B fine (currently €4,000) or to imprisonment for a term not exceeding 12 months, or both, or - on conviction on indictment, to a fine not exceeding €100,000 or imprisonment for a term not exceeding 10 years, or both.15
+- on summary conviction, to a class B fine (currently €4,000) or to imprisonment for a term not exceeding 12 months, or both, or - on conviction on indictment, to a fine not exceeding €100,000 or imprisonment for a term not exceeding 10 years, or both.14